Battle of Messines (1917): German 4th Army

 At 2:50 a.m. on 7 June, the British artillery bombardment ceased; expecting an immediate infantry assault, the German defenders returned to their forward positions.
 At 3:10 a.m. the mines were detonated, killing c.
 10,000 German soldiers and destroying most of the middle breastwork Ib of the front system, paralysing the survivors of the eleven German battalions in the front line, who were swiftly overrun.
 The explosions occurred while some of the German front line troops were being relieved, catching both groups in the blasts and British artillery fire resumed at the same moment as the explosions.
 Some of the Stoßtruppen (Stormtroops) in breastwork Ic were able to counter-attack but were overwhelmed quickly as the British advanced on the Sonnestellung (Sun Position), which usually held half of the support battalions but had been reduced to about 100 men and six machine-guns, in each 800 yd regimental zone.

-Smoke and dust from the British barrage limited visibility to 100 yd and some defenders thought that figures moving towards them were retreating German soldiers, were taken by surprise and overrun.
+Smoke and dust from the British barrage limited visibility to 100 yd and some defenders thought that the figures moving towards them were retreating German soldiers, were taken by surprise and overrun.
 After a pause, the British continued to the Höhenstellung held by half of the support battalions, a company of each reserve battalion and 10–12 machine-guns per regimental sector.
 Despite daylight, German defenders only saw occasional shapes in the dust and smoke as they were deluged by artillery fire and machine-gunned by swarms of British aircraft.
 The German defence in the south collapsed and uncovered the left flank of each unit further north in turn, forcing them to retire to the Sehnenstellung.
 Some German units held out in Wijtschate and near St Eloi, waiting to be relieved by counter-attacks which never came.
 The garrison of the Kofferberg (Caterpillar or spoil heap to the British) held on for 36 hours until relieved.